I SHOULD FEEL excited but it feels like another day but with a bigger to-do list…

 Therefore, this is why this latest move was easy for me.
-I have little to lose.
+I had little to lose.
 I am unencumbered by the financial ball and chain that modern life attaches to each of us.
 Without having made those first steps, I would have to weigh up the idea of living on a boat in the Caribbean against having a home, family, work and that whole social bubble we all build for ourselves.
 That’s a big stake in the game of life.
 Unless you’re pressed against the buffers of western civilization and see first hand how far the decks are now stacked against you, you either fight for your slavery or fight against it; you can’t ignore it.

 I’m no longer being played as one of society’s pawns, tomorrow I’ll be living on a boat named Glee in the February Sun… I have little idea of what’s going to happen next but that’s one of the joys of freedom – you don’t need to know further than the next step… the only guarantee we have in life is uncertainty.
 Learning to embrace it will help set you free.

 More in a day or two.
 I have a plane to catch!